Vaishnavichunchu/RestaurantApp/README.md

+Here’s a structured **README.md** that provides detailed instructions on how to execute your Restaurant Finder project.
+You can copy and modify this template as needed:

+---

 # Restaurant Finder

 This project is a Flask-based web application that allows users to add, update, search, and delete restaurant entries stored in an Elasticsearch database.
 The application uses HTML for the front-end and Python for the back-end.

+---

 ## Prerequisites